You Got Mail

-Talking with the other toons, Evina found out that they had a somewhat similar day.
-They arranged to meet at five thirty at the capitol subway station.
+Talking with the other toons, Evina discovered that they had had a somewhat similar day.
+They arranged to meet at five-thirty at the capitol subway station.

 Evina walked out of the office he had been working in for what felt like ages.
 The Flunkies were marching out together and merged paths silently as they headed for the elevator.
 Everything was going as planned.
 Zany pressed the down button.
-The elevator opened with Lizzy already inside.
-Dynoboom pressed the down button inside and then they found the flaw in their plan.
+The elevator opened with Pink already inside.
+Ricky pressed the down button inside, and then they found the flaw in their plan.
 They were not prepared to handle the force of dropping from hundreds of stories high.

-"Going down."
-The voice announced and they awaited their potential doom.
+"Going down," the voice announced, and they awaited their potential doom.
 None of them had ever gone skydiving before.
 The elevator dropped with only minimal braking.
 They felt as light as feathers.
-Paddlewhip jumped up and fell to the ground slowly.
-Still it wasn't a full free-fall and it was a less painful feeling than going up.
-The digital level meter was quickly dropping and then they stopped suddenly.
-Catman entered the elevator when they arrived at his level and then they descended again.
-The doors opened at the bottom and they collapsed on the ground.
+Ricky jumped up and landed on the floor gracefully.
+Still, it wasn't a full freefall, and it was a less painful feeling than going up.
+The digital level meter was quickly dropping.
+Then they stopped suddenly.
+Catman entered the elevator when they arrived at his level.
+Then they descended again.
+The doors opened at the bottom, and they collapsed on the ground.
 Cogs glanced in with awkward looks.

 They stood up sheepishly and strolled out.
 They walked across the polished wooden floor of the lobby to the front door and went outside.
 After feeling like they were trapped inside for years, they were finally free.
-They passed that same fountain with the crystal clear water and then walked across the busy street.
+They passed that same fountain with the crystal-clear water then walked across the busy street.
 Then they approached the giant, white marble structure, the capitol.

 With the crowds of cogs, they walked up the steps into the atrium.
 They went over to the place Harry planned on meeting them.
 The train was leaving as they got there.

-Harry came to them briskly.
-"You're twenty seconds late!" he stormed.
+Harry stormed over to them briskly.
+"You're twenty seconds late!"

-"It was our first try and we didn't know that the elevator would make us so dizzy!"
-Lizzy defended them.
+"It was our first try, and we didn't know that the elevator would make us so dizzy!"
+Pink defended them.

 Harry sighed and leaned back against a wall, rubbing his head.
-They looked both ways to make sure that no cogs were standing nearby before they decided to talk.
-"While we're waiting for another train," Harry said, "I want to hear about your day."
+They looked both ways to make sure no cogs were standing nearby before they decided to talk.
+"While we're waiting for another train," Harry said.
+"I want to hear about your day."

 The toons looked at each other wondering who would give Harry the least dreadful story.
 Zany seemed to volunteer.

-"Well," she began, "we went there and we almost got killed by the elevator going up.
-Then we went to our offices and we Flunkies went to this large room.
-Our boss is a Head Hunter named Mr. Alumi who gave us a long tour of the place.
+"Well," she began, "we went there and almost got killed by the elevator going up.
+Then we went to our offices and got to this large room.
+Our boss is a Head Hunter named Mr. Alumi who gave us a tour of the place.
 We got our own cubicles and supplies and started making calls and doing cog work."

 Catman was outraged.
 "I was counting coins all day!"
 Several cogs glanced at them at the sound of his loud voice.

-Everyone gave him an angry look before turning attention to Lizzy.
-"Me?" she asked, "I didn't get to do anything.
+Everyone gave him an angry look before turning attention to Pink.
+"Me?" she asked.
+"I didn't get to do anything.
 Everyone wanted to mingle and get to know me."

 "But they don't know who you really are, do they?"
-Harry asked sternly.
+Harry asked.

-Harry suddenly decided his feet looked interesting and observed them.
+Harry suddenly decided his feet looked interesting and stared at them.

-"I noticed you're not in a good mood lately."
-Goopy said.
+"I noticed you haven't been in a good mood lately," Goopy said.
 "What's wrong?"

-"I uh, well I think the cogs are planning something.
+"I uh, well I think there's evidence that the cogs are planning something.
 They seemed a lot more cheerful than usual.
-I think it is something bad, very bad.
+It must be something bad, very bad.
 I think their plan is something bigger than any invasion we've seen before."

-The train arrived and they walked over to it as Harry continued.
+The train arrived, and they walked over to it as Harry continued.
 "The chairman is always planning something rotten.
-It seems he has a very nasty history.
-He's has programming specifically to cause chaos to toons.
+It seems he has a very nasty history, even among the cogs.
+His programming is specifically designed to cause chaos to toons.
 But I think I know why he called off the search.
-The Chairman's fake phone number and the cogs happy disposition can only mean one thing."
+The Chairman's fake phone number, and the cogs' happy disposition can only mean one thing."

 The toons looked at him intently, waiting for an answer.
-"I think it's a trap set up for us."
-He concluded.
-The toons had another rush of fear overcome them as they stepped on the train.
+"I think it's a trap set up for us," he said.
+The toons had another rush of fear overcome them as they stepped onto the train.

-"I think he wants us to contact him, or do anything to reveal our location.
+"I think he expects us to contact him or do something to reveal our location.
 I don't know why, but there's no need to be frightened.
 We just need to be smart."
-He whispered as they squeezed into a corner and they sped off.
+He was whispering as they squeezed into a corner, and the train sped off.
 "He thinks we will let ourselves be captured, but I think we can beat him at his own game if we could know how he plays it."

 "How did you do with your promotions?"
-Harry asked them while getting a cup of ice water.
+Harry asked them while filling a cup of ice water.

 "I got six stock options!"
-Bebop exclaimed.
-"How many Jury Notices did you get Harry?"
+Simeon exclaimed.
+"How many jury notices did you get, Harry?"

 Harry looked up with a stunned expression on his face.
-"I got two hundred sixteen." he said.
+"I got sixty-two," he said.
 "I don't think we're going to make enough money if you guys can't earn some simple promotions!"
-They could each see how stress he was feeling.
+They could each see how stressed he was feeling.

 "But," Evina protested, "we tried as hard as we could!"

 Harry looked gloomily down at his feet.
-"No, I'm just tired and angry as expected.
+"No, I'm just tired and angry.
+That can be expected.
 Our tooniness is draining.
-We shouldn't argue or we'll just turn into those businesspeople even faster.
+We shouldn't argue, or we'll just turn into those cogs even faster.
 We really need to go to sleep."
-The old green rabbit took off his glasses and crawled into his bed.
+The old rabbit took off his glasses and crawled into his bed.
 Everyone else also did so.

 Evina looked up at the ceiling.
 He was tired of elevators, tired of work, tired of Mr. Alumi, tired of cogs.
 And although he was sick and tired of everything, he had only done a single day of work.
 He didn't know how he could handle another week or a month of it.
-He was just plain tired and he needed sleep.
-Sleep seemed like the best answer for everything.
+He was just plain tired and needed some sleep.
+Sleep seemed like the best answer to every problem.

-He was tall and old.
+It was finished.
 He was pleased somehow but also somewhat concerned.
 He looked up at his work.
 It was gigantic, dark, and metallic.
 He knew he was smart, oh so smart, a genius in fact.
-Nobody in the world could do it but yet he had.
+Nobody in the world could do it, and yet he had.

 "What do you think?" his unfamiliar voice asked.

-There was no response but a small squeaking.
+There was no response but a small squeaking noise.

 "Quite right, I think this should do the trick."
 He walked away to a small spaceship.
 "Are you coming or not?"

 "Oh no, not the alarm again!"
 Evina quickly hopped out of bed and glimpsed the sunrise again.
 What was that dream about?
-He wondered.
 Who was that seemingly faceless man?
 Who was that enemy?
 He created a giant thing, a robot!
 That must have been the monster that created the cogs!
 Have I seen something that no other toon has seen before?
 It's so clear now!
 This was certainly no accident.
 The cogs were created by that unknown enemy.
-Where he is now and what the giant robot did doesn't really matter right now.
+Where he is now and what the giant robot did is not important.
 We just have to get out of here!

-He heard Lizzy's voice "If it was only a dream then how do you know it was real?"
+He heard Pink's voice.
+"If it was only a dream, then how do you know it was real?"

 Evina refused to listen to their logic.
 "It had to be real!
 I saw it!
 I saw everything!"

-"Please don't wake up the cogs, Evina."
-Harry mumbled sleepily, "Sometimes our imaginations get carried away."
-He shoved a birthday cake slice into Evina's hand and they walked away out the apartment door.
+"Evina, please don't wake up the cogs," Harry mumbled sleepily.
+"Sometimes our imaginations get carried away."
+He shoved a birthday cake slice into Evina's hand, then they all walked out the apartment door.

 Evina was suddenly filled with hate and guilt.
 He hated everything he saw.
 He wondered why he had to live in such cruel circumstances while everyone back in Toontown was living happy and clueless.
 He didn't understand why he couldn't be back at home with them.
 He felt like such an idiot for coming on this adventure.
 Angry, regretful thoughts filled his mind.
 Why didn't I just stay home?
-He thought with angry regret.
-Harry was right all along but it's already too late!
+Harry was right all along, but it's already too late!
 We're all going suffer and die because of me!

-Evina has many other negative thoughts as he rode the subway to the capitol.
+Many other negative thoughts continued as he rode the subway to the capitol.
 He tried to play the dream over and over again in his mind.
 It has seemed so real.
 He felt like he was actually there.
-He wished the other toons could see it so they would understand.
+He wished the other toons could see it, so they would understand.